 The waterways heading north from Coinjock

 This journey to Portsmouth/Norfolk was a new route for us.
-We have never approached from the South when coming to stay here, our previous arrivals were from the north.
+We have never approached from the South when coming to stay here, our previous arrivals were all from the north.
 Our journey took us through Coinjock Bay, North Landing River, the Albretmarle and Chesapeake Canal to the Great Bridge and Great Bridge Lock.